-Fire attenuation screens are usually compared by the percentage that the screen reduces heat.
-This means that 49.4% attenuation would reduce the heat at the location of the screen by 49.4%.
+Fire attenuation screens are often compared by the percentage in which the screen reduces heat.
+This means that our industry leading 49.4% attenuation would reduce the heat at the location of the screen by 49.4%.
 This sounds simple enough, however, testing and proving this is not so straightforward.

-As there is not a standard test methodology, some claim the percentage attenuation as the reduction in heat at the screen, measured 365mm behind the screen.
+As no standard test methodology exists, some claim the percentage attenuation as the reduction of heat at the screen, measured 365mm behind the screen.
 In reality, the heat has already reduced even without the screen in place at that position!

 Where would a MicroLouvre fire attenuation screen be used?

 The population density within our cities is growing at a rapid rate.
 This means that we are constructing our buildings closer to the property boundary and each other.
-Class 2 to Class 9 buildings that are built within 6 meters of the property boundary require fire protection for external walls.
+Class 2 to Class 9 buildings built within 6 meters of the property boundary require fire protection for external walls.
 Practicality and cost-effectiveness make Greene Fire’s MicroLouvre Fire Attenuation Screens the ideal solution.

-C3.4 of the National Constructive Code (NCC) states that external wall openings are required to be fire protected in accordance with C3.4 of the NCC.
+C3.4 of the National Constructive Code (NCC) states that external wall openings are required to be fire protected.
 The options include using 60-minute fire rated doors, fire windows, fire shutters or external wall wetting sprinklers.

 MicroLouvre fire attenuation screens offers a cost-effective alternative to the NCC Deemed-to-Satisfy (DTS) requirements.

 A fire engineer can use the extensive testing and high performance of MicroLouvre fire attenuation screens to determine a design where the building can withstand a minimum heat flux in accordance with Verification Methods CV1 and CV2 as defined in the NCC.